chef/chef-web-docs/chef_master/source/ruby.rst

 Specify Resource Action?
 -----------------------------------------------------
-A resource declaration does not require the action to be specified because the chef-client will apply the default action for a resource automatically if it's not specified within the resource block.
+A resource declaration does not require the action to be specified because the Chef Infra Client will apply the default action for a resource automatically if it's not specified within the resource block.
 For example:

 .. code-block:: ruby